Four students sitting in a circle having a conversation with a faculty member

 The Nickolas Davatzes Scholarship

-The Department of History offers the Nickolas Davatzes Scholarship to qualified graduate students who are committed to teaching History in high school or community college, and who demonstrate high financial need.
+The Department of History offers the Nickolas Davatzes Scholarship to qualified graduate students.
 The scholarship fund was established in 2007 by Nickolas Davatzes ’62C, ’64G, ’95Hon, who established the A&E Network and the History Channel, and Dorothea Hayes Davatzes ’66Ed.
 Scholarships are granted by the department on a competitive basis and provide $5,000 for summer research or tuition assistance.

 Courses